hpssjellis/deeplearnjs-javascript-examples/active-work/README.md

-This batch of files starter on March 12, 2018
+This batch of files started on March 12, 2018